This profile is also available in French here.

-There is great opportunity to either partner with, or invest in, institutions like the SNHB and the SBS.
+There is great opportunity to either partner with, or invest in, institutions like the EHB and the EBS.
 These two institutions have an intricate understanding of the housing needs and demands of the Kingdom of Eswatini.
 In addition, the institutions are well-positioned to navigate the economic and political terrain.

-Even though the SNHB is mandated to provide housing finance it is unable to do so due to financial constraints.
-There are various ways in which investors could support this function, specifically for housing developed for civil servants who have long-term stable incomes.
+There are various ways in which investors could support the EHB’s mandate to provide housing finance, specifically for housing developed for civil servants who have long-term stable incomes.